waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - Stepping on twigs makes the Farfetch'd turn to face the sound, but it does not move.
     - Interacting with the Farfetch'd directly causes it to disappear from the map.
 - **Current Hypothesis:** The puzzle must be solved by luring it with sound.
 To make it move, I likely need to step on twigs that are *behind* it.
-- **Current Plan:** The Farfetch'd has vanished.
-I will leave and re-enter Ilex Forest to reset the puzzle.
-Then, I will attempt to herd it using only sound from behind.
+- **Current Plan:** The puzzle resets if the Farfetch'd vanishes or if the player leaves the map.
+The key is to step on twigs from *behind* the Farfetch'd to make it move away from the sound.

 ### Ruins of Alph Puzzle
 - **Objective:** Solve the sliding stone panel puzzle.